DynamoDB

 • Expired items are deleted within 48 hours of expiration.

-• If expired items appear in result, filter them out.
+• If expired items appear in result, so if not needed filter them out.

 • Any indexes (LSI or GSI) created which has the expired items will be deleted as well.